angeloey/3D-Camera-Renderer/README.md

 Basic operation:
 The device uses a stepper motor and a servo to take range measurements in increments of 1 degrees, in a 90x90 degree FOV.\
 The range measurements are made using an IR Sensor, the maximum range of which can be configured using an potentiometer.\
 During and after completion of the scan, the data recorded is used to represent the scanned scene on the LCD Screen.
-The user can interact with a 3D render of the scanned scene via the touchscreen, or by selecting an option to automaticcaly rotate the render via the rotary encoder menu.\
+The user can interact with a 3D render of the scanned scene via the touchscreen, or by selecting an option to automatically rotate the render via the rotary encoder menu.\
 Uart Commands can also be used to start a scan remotely.

 The system also contains customization options such a colour slider, and fov adjustment, which are modified in their corresponding menu via the touchscreen interface.

 Verification of Successful Operation:
 The fundamental operation of the system can be considered successful if a scene/object can be scanned by the device, producing a render which can be interacted with by user.
 I.e. can be rotate around all 3 Axis at will.
 A wide array of diferent technologies and peripherals will be used by the system to achieve this, and will work together without error or conflict.

 ## 2 - Hardware Design